kategengler/reefpoints/source/posts/2014-12-26-pattern-matching-in-elixir-for-rubyists.md

 ```

 Now `my_list` greedily matched to the entire right-hand side of the
-operand.
+`=`.
 So why is this cool?
 Let's take a look at a Ruby method that
 has some conditions:

 ```ruby